 - Heating caps

-However, in the case of indirect hair, the heat damage is far less that direct heat and often has the benefit of increasing moisture in hair and helping hair retain moisture.
+However, in the case of indirect hair, the heat damage is far less than direct heat and often has the benefit of increasing moisture in hair and helping hair retain moisture.

 While indirect heat can benefit the hair, it is still heat on the hair and over-using of these tools can cause damage to hair as well.
 When using the tools, try to use them on the lowest setting possible, following all directions of the tool and refraining from over-using.